Guardians

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to All four Guardians make the active choice to join the reformed Patriot team.
 They commit to training together and confronting Kuratov, leaving behind their isolated existence and entering the world of active superheroism., moving from reaction to action.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Kuratov achieves a devastating victory, potentially capturing or severely injuring a team member or destroying their base.
 The Guardians are scattered and defeated.
-The whiff of death - either literal casualties or the death of hope and unity., demonstrates the protagonist at their lowest point.
+The whiff of death - either literal casualties or the death of hope and unity., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 The synthesis moment: The Guardians realize they must truly fight as one unified force, not as individuals.
 They understand Kuratov's weakness or formulate a plan that combines all their powers.
 Armed with new resolve and understanding, they break into Act 3., demonstrating the transformation achieved throughout the journey.